In a country littered with modern-day prophets, one would have hoped that days of days [masiku a masiku] that come with regrettable events were over.

 And, talking about the government, while we have been busy queuing for fuel, some government officials have been b u s y queuing for fertiliser at a butcher man’s place.

 Literally.
 That is why we say Malawi is a shocking country.
 Not Malawi.
 I mean, some confused people in Malawi.

 At first, we heard that the money at stake was in billions.
 Then, the figure was pegged at K750 million.
-Now someone is saying, no, the real figure is K725 million.
+Now we have learned that the money has not been recovered.